 What is Temple B'rith Kodesh?

-Temple B'rith Kodesh is a prominent Reform synagogue serving the Greater Rochester community, founded in 1848.
-It is recognized as the oldest Jewish congregation and the largest Reform temple in the region.
-The organization is dedicated to leading Reform Jewish worship, education, and healing, guided by the principle of 'Love your neighbor as yourself'.
-With a diverse membership of over 800 families, Temple B'rith Kodesh fosters a welcoming environment for individuals to embrace Jewish values and engage in acts of tikkun olam (repairing the world).
-The temple, which moved to its current Elmwood Avenue location in 1962, also supports the State of Israel and its role in global peace and respect.
+Temple B'rith Kodesh is a historic Reform synagogue serving the Greater Rochester community, founded in 1848.
+It is recognized as the oldest Jewish congregation and the largest Reform temple in the area.
+The organization is dedicated to leading Reform Jewish worship, education, and healing, guided by the principle of 'Love your neighbor as yourself.'
+With a diverse membership of over 800 families, Temple B'rith Kodesh fosters personal growth, community engagement, and a strong connection to Jewish values and the State of Israel.
+Its current location at 2131 Elmwood Avenue was established in 1962.

 How much funding has Temple B'rith Kodesh raised?